htc-ccis1301/fall-2016/src/morea/html-basics/read-html-basics.md

 morea_id: read-html-basics
 morea_summary: "An introduction to basic HTML tags for outlining content and creating links."
 morea_type: reading
-morea_sort_order: 1
+morea_sort_order: 2
+morea_labels:
+ - textbook
 ---

 # {{ page.title }}
 Read Chapter 2 of your textbook [Basics of Web Design: HTML5 & CSS3](http://wps.pearsoned.com/ecs_felke_bwdHTML5_CSS3_3/) which covers an introduction to some common HTML tags.

-Remember that you can get the example code from the book electronically from the course website.
+Remember that you can get the example code from the book electronically from the [textbook website](http://wps.pearsoned.com/ecs_felke_bwdHTML5_CSS3_3/).
 It is important to experiment with the material as you read and learn it so that you understand it well.

 ## New HTML Tags
 Much of Chapter 2 in the textbook is devoted to introducing new HTML tags.
 The tags that I recommend that you focus on are those for: